We may earn commission from affiliate links →

 If you’re a beach fan and you have your sights set on a Balkan gem – let’s talk about some of the most jaw-dropping beaches in Montenegro.
 Prepare to be amazed!

-The plus point of beaches in Montenegro is that they’re spared the mass tourism like their neighbors Croatia.
+The plus point of beaches in Montenegro is that they’re spared mass tourism like their neighbors Croatia.
 It’s not to say that they are empty – but they are far less crowded.

-If you’re a Marilyn Monroe fan, this beach needs to be on your radar, as it is the spot where the Hollywood star herself enjoyed a vacation or two!
+If you’re a Marilyn Monroe fan, this Montenegro beach needs to be on your radar, as it is the spot where the Hollywood star herself enjoyed a vacation or two!

 Murici, Lake Skadar

-This is quite an off the beaten track choice, so it’s ideal for more adventurous travelers, and those who don’t mind a slight trek to find total beauty!
-Excellent for enjoying the countryside, and chilling out on the sand or a paddle in the water when the sun gets a little too hot.
+This is quite an off-the-beaten-track choice, so it’s ideal for more adventurous travelers and those who don’t mind a slight trek to find total beauty!
+Excellent for enjoying the countryside and chilling out on the sand or a paddle in the water when the sun gets a little too hot.

-Head over to the Lustica Peninsula and you’ll find this family-friendly beach which is another peaceful choice.
+Head over to the Lustica Peninsula, and you’ll find this family-friendly beach, which is another peaceful choice.
 Set amongst stunning nature, this is also a good option for anyone who loves nature photography, walking, and ending the day with an hour or two on the sand.

-If you love to snorkel this is also a good spot, but generally, the golden beach is enough to hold your attention for the day regardless of the other attractions on offer!
+If you love to snorkel, this is also a good spot, but generally, the golden beach is enough to hold your attention for the day regardless of the other attractions on offer!